The role of a legal counsel is no longer limited to managing the legal risk associated with the business that they work within.

-So what are the current challenges facing in-house legal teams?
+What are the current challenges facing in-house legal teams?

 Managing legal risk

 There can be a tendency within some organisations for business units to transfer risk to their in-house legal teams by encouraging or placing pressure on the general counsel (GC) to make commercial decisions.
-The role of in-house counsel is to understand the pressure points, strategy and objectives of the business and effectively communicate the risks and legal issues involved in any decision to management.
+The role of in-house legal counsel is to understand the pressure points, strategy and objectives of the business and effectively communicate the risks and legal issues involved in any decision to management.
 This enables management to make informed strategic choices within an acceptable legal risk profile.

 Managing efficiency when the bottom line is what matters

 Responding to increased pressure on legal costs whilst managing risk requires a deep understanding of what drives the cost base and influences the profit line of the business.
-In-house counsel need to proactively initiate proposals for cost reduction and identify appropriate benchmarks to measure efficiency.
+In-house legal counsel need to proactively initiate proposals for cost reduction and identify appropriate benchmarks to measure efficiency.
 The challenge as an in house lawyer is to ensure there is an optimum balance between cost efficiency and effectiveness and to educate the business about the balance.